qqmyers/sead2clowder/doc/src/sphinx/administration.rst

 Installation
 ************

-Before installing clowder make sure you have looked at the :ref:`requirements` and have setup all the software that is needed.
+Before installing Clowder make sure you have looked at the :ref:`requirements` and have setup all the software that is needed.

 The first step is for you to figure out which one to use, there are two major versions to choose from:

-* `Latest stable version <https://opensource.ncsa.illinois.edu/projects/artifacts.php?key=CATS&version=0.9.3&filename=clowder-0.9.3.zip>`_ - This version is more tested, but is not as up to date as the development version.
+* `Latest stable version <https://opensource.ncsa.illinois.edu/projects/artifacts.php?key=CATS&version=1.3.2&filename=clowder-1.3.2.zip>`_ - This version is more tested, but is not as up to date as the development version.
-* `Latest development version <https://opensource.ncsa.illinois.edu/projects/artifacts.php?key=CATS&version=0.9.x-SNAPSHOT&filename=clowder-0.9.x-SNAPSHOT.zip>`_ - This version contains the latest code and has been lightly tested.
+* `Latest development version <https://opensource.ncsa.illinois.edu/projects/artifacts.php?key=CATS&version=1.3.2&filename=clowder-1.3.2.zip>`_ - This version contains the latest code and has been lightly tested.

 After downloading the version you have selected you will unzip that version.

-The final step in the installation is to customize your installation of clowder.
-The customizations of the clowder software are stored in the custom folder inside the clowder installation.
+The final step in the installation is to customize your installation of Clowder.
+The customizations of the Clowder software are stored in the custom folder inside the Clowder installation.
 The main two files you will need to configure are custom.conf and play.plugins.
-Adding changes made to the files in the conf folder will NOT be used by clowder.
+Adding changes made to the files in the conf folder will NOT be used by Clowder.

 The play.plugins describes all the additional plugins that should be enabled.
-This file can only add additional plugins, and is not capable of turning of any of the `default plugins <https://opensource.ncsa.illinois.edu/bitbucket/projects/CATS/repos/clowder/browse/conf/play.plugins>`_.
+This file can only add additional plugins, and is not capable of turning off any of the `default plugins <https://opensource.ncsa.illinois.edu/bitbucket/projects/CATS/repos/clowder/browse/conf/play.plugins>`_.
 For example the following play.plugins file will add some additional plugins:

 .. code-block:: properties
   :caption: play.plugins